-Iberdrola, CEFC, AusNet, and AEMO's submission to our consultation paper.
+17 Iberdrola, CEFC, AusNet, and AEMO's submission to our consultation paper.

-planner, the incumbent declared transmission system operator will also be required to provide the same notification to AEMO to enable it to reflect any value of the concessional finance benefit in its transmission use of service charges.
+For projects procured through non-contestable processes, the proposed approach for the NEM applies in Victoria and, to accommodate AEMO's role as the jurisdictional transmission planner, the incumbent declared transmission system operator will also be required to provide the same notification18 to AEMO to ensure that the value of the concessional finance benefit is reflected in transmission use of service charges.

 A couple of stakeholders asked us to consider how concessional finance interacts with the planning and/or economic assessment framework.
-Our draft determination is that concessional finance can be used to support a project option in the economic assessment process (and change its ranking or timing) only where the benefits of the concessional finance flow through to consumers in the form of lower network costs.
+Our final determination is that concessional finance can be used to support a project option in the economic assessment process (and change its ranking or timing) only where the benefits of the concessional finance flow through to consumers in the form of lower network costs.
 We consider the value of the benefit provided through concessional finance to be the same as an external funding contribution (such as a government grant).
-Our draft rule requires the AER to develop guidance and worked examples on external funding contributions in its CBA Guidelines and RIT Application Guidelines, and we recommend the AER include concessional finance in its guidance and worked examples.
+Our final rule requires the AER to develop guidance and worked examples on external funding contributions in its CBA Guidelines and RIT Application Guidelines, and we recommend the AER include concessional finance in its guidance and worked examples.

-Our draft rule and draft determination aims to ensure that obligations and expectations around how the benefits of concessional finance can be shared with consumers are clear for transmission and distribution NSPs, and aims to increase transparency and predictability of how the AER can facilitate the benefits to be shared with consumers.
+Our final rule and final determination aims to ensure that obligations and expectations around how the benefits of concessional finance can be shared with consumers are clear for transmission and distribution NSPs, and aims to increase transparency and predictability of how the AER can facilitate the benefits to be shared with consumers.
 This is consistent with the intention of the rule change request.
-In making our draft determination we assessed the regulatory impact of the proposed changes.
-Our draft rule would not impose any material costs on consumers, NSPs, or other market participants.
-We do not consider that there would be significant costs in implementing our draft rule.
-However, we do consider that there are significant benefits to making our draft rule.
+In making our final determination we assessed the regulatory impact of the proposed changes.
+Our final rule will not impose any material costs on consumers, NSPs, or other market participants.20 We do not consider that there will be significant costs in implementing our final rule.21 However, we do consider that there are significant benefits to making our final rule.

-1.3 Our determination would support the energy transition by ensuring consumers can benefit from the provision of concessional finance
+1.3 Our determination supports the energy transition by ensuring consumers can benefit from the provision of concessional finance

-The rule change request is one of the priority actions that was agreed to by Energy Ministers on 28 October 2022.
-A change to the rules is required to enable funds such as Rewiring the Nation to provide benefits to consumers when intended, and to provide clarity on the treatment of concessional finance to improve investor confidence and facilitate the timely delivery of infrastructure that supports the energy transition.
+The rule change request is one of the priority actions that was agreed to by Energy Ministers on 28 October 2022.22 A change to the rules is required to enable funds such as Rewiring the Nation to provide benefits to consumers when intended, and to provide clarity on the treatment of concessional finance to improve investor confidence and facilitate the timely delivery of infrastructure that supports the energy transition.

-Our draft rule and determination focus specifically on facilitating the sharing of concessional finance benefits with consumers, as agreed between the NSP and GFB.
+Our final rule and determination focus specifically on facilitating the sharing of concessional finance benefits with consumers, as agreed between the NSP and GFB.

-Our draft determination creates certainty through increased transparency and predictability around how concessional finance benefits can be shared with consumers to lower their network costs and reduce bill impacts to consumers arising from significant infrastructure investment.
-Our draft determination provides a mechanism that ensures the timely sharing of benefits of concessional finance with consumers, in a manner similar to a cost pass-through event, by enabling the AER to reduce a NSP's RAB or MAR by the intended value of the benefit and for that benefit to flow through to consumers when intended.
+Our final rule creates certainty through increased transparency and predictability around how concessional finance benefits can be shared with consumers to lower their network costs and reduce bill impacts to consumers arising from significant infrastructure investment.
+Our final rule provides a mechanism that ensures the timely sharing of benefits of concessional finance with